adekolaolat/bods-liverpool-azure-data-engineering/README.md

-# Azure Data Pipeline Public Buses in Liverpool City
+# Azure pipeline to collect Public Bus location data in Liverpool.

 ## Overview

-This project focuses on building an Azure data pipeline solution to collect public bus location in Liverpool using **Bus Open Data Service (BODS)** API service.
+This project focuses on building a scalable Azure data pipeline solution to collect public bus location in Liverpool via the **Bus Open Data Service (BODS)** API.

 ## About BODS